-31455 Software Development Case Study (5cp) Electives (8cp)
+31455 Software Development Case Study (5cp) Electives (8cp) 31698 Industrial Training (0cp)

-Spring : Spring semester

-31455 Software Development Case

-Study (5cp) (subject continues)
+31455 Software Development Case Study (5cp) (subject continues) Elective (4cp)

-Elective (4cp)
+21608 Industrial Training (0cm)

 31698 Industrial Training (0cp)

-Year 6

-Autumi n semester

-31454 Project Management and the
+31454 Project Management and the Professional (8cp) Elective (4cp) 31699 Industrial Training (0cp)

-Professional (8cp)

-Elective (4cp)
+31464 Information Technology Planning and Design (6cp) Electives (8cp)

 31699 Industrial Training (0cp)

-Spring semester

-31464 Information Technology

-Planning and Design (6cp)

-Electives (8cp)

-31699 Industrial Training (0cp)

 Students must do a minimum of 44 credit points of electives, of which 16 credit points must be taken from the School of Computing Sciences.
 The remaining elective credit points (minimum 28) may also be taken from the School of Computing Sciences.
 Alternatively, a student may opt to take a coherent staged group of subjects, normally a formally approved sub-major from another school or faculty.
-Typically, these are from the Faculties of Business, Engineering and Humanities and Social Sciences and the Schools of Mathematical Sciences and Physical Sciences.
-(It should be noted that the norm for electives is 44 credit points, but as subjects in other faculties have a variety of credit points, a student's elective credit points may exceed 44.)
+Typically, these are from the Faculties of Business, Engineering, Humanities and Social Sciences and Science, and the School of Mathematical Sciences.
+(It should be noted that the norm for electives is 44 credit points, but as subjects in other faculties have a variety of credit points, a student's total elective credit points may exceed 44.)

-Students should refer to the Post-1995 Bachelor of Science prerequisite chart on page 65.
+Students should refer to the Post-1995 Bachelor of Science prerequisite chart on page 78.